-Using Formula function under the Text tool it's possible add mathematical and algebraic notation alongside standard text.
+Using the Formula function under the Text Box tool, it is possible to write mathematical and algebraic notation in alongside standard text.
 This allows students to solve problems and show their working at each step.

 Create Clips To Demonstrate Key Concepts and Methods:

-With calculation-based subjects like Physics a video demonstrating how to solve an equation is often far more useful than text-based explanations alone.
+With calculation-based subjects like Physics a video demonstrating how to solve an equation or visualizing a concept is often far more useful than text-based explanations alone.

 Using the Screen Capture Comment tool it's possible to create a clip that records what's happening on your screen that your students can refer back to at a later time.

-A good method is to first add a new blank page, you can use this extra space as a kind of digital whiteboard space.
+A good method is to first add a new blank page, which can be used as a kind of digital whiteboard space.

 You can then record a Screen Capture comment, you're able to toggle the audio on or off depending on whether you need to talk through each step of your example problem and solution;